The brindled wildebeest is a large antelope and is one of two species of wildebeest.

-Our herd of Brindled Wildebeest can be seen in the Savannah section of the road safari.
-Here they roam in their 50 acre exhibit with a number of other African species.
+The herd of brindled wildebeest at Woburn Safari Park can be seen in the savannah section of the Road Safari, where they roam freely in their 50 acre exhibit with a number of other African species.

-Some Wildebeest will take up a permanent residence within their habitat and these small populations usually consist of around 8 cows and their calves however, the vast majority of Wildebeest are permanently nomadic meaning that they have no fixed home range.
-The migration of the Wildebeest is famous in Africa as almost a million will make the 400 km journey from their wet season range on the open plains to their dry season refuge in the woodlands.
+Some wildebeest will take up a permanent residence within their habitat and these small populations usually consist of around 8 cows and their calves however, the vast majority of Wildebeest are permanently nomadic meaning that they have no fixed home range.
 This seasonal movement can vary from year to year depending on the amount of food available and the rainfall that has occurred that year.
 This seasonal migration is a survival strategy which allows the effective use of resources over larger areas and minimises over-utilisation.
 It is not known why some small populations within the same region and conditions remain resident whilst so many others are nomadic.

 They have a loose social structure as the only stable associations are between females and their offspring.
 Dominant bulls are solitary maintaining territories when the herd is sedentary.
 The boundaries of these territories are marked with dung heaps and the pawing of the earth.
 Only males with a territory may breed with the females and competition between males is comprised of displays, loud grunting calls and shoving with their horns.
 Brindled Wildebeest are extremely agile and when alarmed they will paw at the ground and prance around waving their tails.
 If they feel threatened they will run away occasionally stopping to look back.